wp-plugins/cart66-cloud/readme.txt

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using Cart66 Cloud for your e-commerce, then your website is PCI compliant.
 If you are not using Cart66 Cloud then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
 For more information about PCI compliance, see [What you need to know about PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 2.0.3 - 3/26/2015 =

+- New: Implement Fast Track to help with installing and setting up store
+- New: Add product post type selector to include Cart66 scripts on additional post types
+- New: Cleaner URL for accessing receipts
+- New: Add ability to hide Cart66 product post type if not wanted
+- Fix: Correct call to image gallery pics in custom page templates
+- Fix: View cart URL not working if there were never any products in the cart
+- Update: Improve rewrite rule initialization
+- Update: Add notice about Cart66 Members add-on when upgrading to Cart66 2.0

 = 2.0.2 - 3/18/2015 =